cogn/dante-gem-demo/README.md

 dante-gem-demo
 ==============

-Roo is a gem to interact with various type of spreadsheets easily.
+Dante is a gem to make any ruby script as a daemon/background process.
 Please find the sample script.